 1. Male Puffy Nipples: Enlargement of the male breast tissue under and around the nipples.

 The enlarged male breast tissue is distinct from and not related to the chest muscle.
-Some men may find that their puffy nipples does not go away when they lose weight or work out their chest area.
-In fact, when the chest muscle is more developed sometimes it can make the appearance of puffy nipples worse or more obvious.
+Some men may find that their puffy nipples do not go away when they lose weight or work out their chest area.
+When the chest muscle is more developed, sometimes it can make puffy nipples worse or more noticeable.